Updated: a day ago

 This beautiful deep sky object gets its glow from WR7, a massive Wolf-Rayet star that will soon turn into a supernova.

 We recommend as many hours as your patience can allow to capture this target.
 While a total of 4 hours can yield fair results, additional time will give you all the faint gases surrounding NGC 2359.
+Those are not often seen in amateur photographs but make for a really impressive final image.

 The image below was taken during our very first "test night" with our new CMOS camera, the ASI 1600MM.
 This is an image of just 3 hours of total exposure, and we plan to retake this to achieve a total of 6 hours.
 Come back here to see the difference between the two!